-Busan is the second largest city in S.Korea with a population of 3.5 million, mostly Buddhists and Christians.
-Citizens follow old traditions, but at the same time they are open to everything new.
-While many of you have heard of Seoul and some of you, have, perhaps even been there during a flight connection stop over, not many people know about Busan, an awesome city- port.
+Busan is the second largest city in S.Korea with a population of 3.5 million, who are mostly Buddhists and Christians.
+The citizens follow old traditions, but at the same time, they seem to be open to everything new.
+While many of you have heard of Seoul and some of you, have, perhaps even been there during a flight connection stopover, not many people know about Busan, an awesome city- port.
 So what is interesting about it and what you can do in Busan?

-It’s one-and-a-half-hour cruise which takes you along the river to see the beautiful Diamond bridge.
+It’s a one-and-a-half-hour cruise which takes you along the river to see the beautiful Diamond bridge.
 You can have the trip with a lunch/dinner on a ‘Tiffany 21’ liner.
-You can see amazing views of the city and a harbor, night lights and lights installations on the bridge.
-Take a two-hours tour around the Symbol of Busan – Diamond bridge.
-When was there, I got a feeling that the boat really need to be redesigned and renovated inside.
+You can see amazing views of the city and a harbour, night lights and lights installations on the bridge.
+Take a two-hour tour around the Symbol of Busan – Diamond bridge.
+When was there, I got a feeling that the boat really needs to be redesigned and renovated inside.
 The dinner is pretty average, but the view totally worth going there.
-Amazing ambiance and wonderful shiny bridge views, plus some live music at dinner will make your day. http://www.tiffany21.com/.
-Cruise starts at 12:00noon-2:00pm for Lunch tour with prices starting from 66,000 won.
+Amazing ambience and wonderful shiny bridge views, plus some live music at dinner will make your day. http://www.tiffany21.com/.
+Cruise starts at 12:00noon-2:00 pm for Lunch tour with prices starting from 66,000 won.
 Cookie tour at 3:30pm-5:00pm priced at 44,000 won.
 Dinner Tour from 7:00pm-9:00pm which costs 99,000 won and lastly the Night tour from 10:30pm-12:30am for 77,000 won (Source).

-Busan is a city port by the sea and the is seafood is a one of their biggest industries, it is home to Jagalchi, the Largest fish market in Korea.
+Busan is a city port by the sea and the is seafood is one of their biggest industries, it is home to Jagalchi, the Largest fish market in Korea.
 Here you can find lots of different kinds of seafood and, buy some grilled fish or have a fresh fish local lunch or dinner with Soju.
-Watch a weird sea creatures and try some if you are brave 🙂 !
+See some bizarre sea creatures and try some if you are brave :) !

 This fish market is located in Nampo Dong area, close to Lotte Aqua Mall.

-At Haendae you can take a beach walk, or go to some cafes across the beach.
-Here is why I personally prefer Busan to Seoul – there is a beach in Busan, which is nice even in winter time.
-And it is wonderful in summertime, when you can even rent a surfboard or just a sun bed.
-At the beginning of October there is Busan Film Festival.
-So the beach gets pretty busy and fun, here you can meet Korean or international celebrity.
+At Haeundae, you can take a beach walk, or go to some cafes across the beach.
+Here is why I personally prefer Busan to Seoul – there is a beach in Busan, which is nice even in the Winter time.
+And it is wonderful in the summertime when you can even rent a surfboard or just a sunbed.
+At the beginning of October, there is the Busan Film Festival.
+So the beach gets pretty busy and fun, here you can meet a Korean or international celebrity.